albertopatino/oracle_database_control_repo/README.md

 ```
 We suggest pinning to known good versions of all modules in your `Puppetfile`.

+**Download server**

+In step 3 we mentioned that, for the sake of simplicity, we were using the Puppet server as a download server.
+We don't recommend this for production servers.
+Recommended is to use an artifact server.
+If you don't have an artifact server yet, this might be an excellent time to take a quick break and set up [Artifactory](https://forge.puppet.com/fervid/artifactory).

 **Hiera data**

 The next step is to add the default settings in your hiera data.
-If you don't have an artifact server yet, this might be a good time to take a quick break and set up [Artifactory](https://forge.puppet.com/fervid/artifactory).

 Here is the basic set of Hiera data you'll need: